Destin High Applied Cybersecurity · CTE Pathway

 340K

-Unfilled US data center positions right now, driven by the AI buildout.
+Unfilled US data center positions, driven by the AI buildout — no-degree, six-figure-track roles AI cannot automate.
 Data center engineers earn $84K–$240K.

 Source: Uptime Institute / AFCOM, 2025

-// Cybersecurity and AI figures from the U.S. Bureau of Labor Statistics (May 2024 wage data, 2024–2034 employment projections).
-Infrastructure figures from Uptime Institute and AFCOM 2025 State of the Data Center Report.
-Quantum figures from the National Quantum Initiative Act and 2025 US salary data.
-Growth rates represent projected demand, not guaranteed future earnings — but the trend line is unambiguous.
+// Cyber defense growth from U.S. Bureau of Labor Statistics 2024–2034 employment projections; SOC automation trend from industry analyst forecasts.
+AI security policy figures from Metomic's State of Data Security reporting.
+Infrastructure figures from Uptime Institute and AFCOM State of the Data Center reporting.
+Post-quantum deadlines from Executive Order 14412 and NIST IR 8547.
+Projections are demand signals, not guaranteed earnings — but the trend line is unambiguous.

 02